-Statement of Equal Opportunity and Nondiscrimination: Consistent with York College, a unit of the City University of New York, policy of nondiscrimination, Field Instructors/Supervisors and agencies are selected only if they agree that no student intern will be subject to discrimination based on race, color, ethnic or national origin, genetic predisposition or carrier status, alienage or citizenship, gender, gender and identity expression, political ideology, social class, age, culture, disability, marital status, national origin, family structure, sexual orientation, religion, spirituality, veteran status, and physical and mental ability.
+Statement of Equal Opportunity and Nondiscrimination: Consistent with York College, a unit of the City University of New York, policy of nondiscrimination, Practicum Instructors/Supervisors and agencies are selected only if they agree that no student intern will be subject to discrimination based on race, color, ethnic or national origin, genetic predisposition or carrier status, alienage or citizenship, gender, gender and identity expression, political ideology, social class, age, culture, disability, marital status, national origin, family structure, sexual orientation, religion, spirituality, veteran status, and physical and mental ability.

-Towards preparing students for beginning generalist social work practice with individuals, families, small groups, organizations, and communities, the Field Education Agreement delineates York Social Work Program's expectations for professional performance behavior in field practicum.
-The Field Education Office is responsible for the overall administration of the field program.
-The Field Education Office faculty and staff coordinate agencies, faculty members, students, and field instructors to provide students with a valuable learning experience.
-Field Education, as an integral part of the Social Work Program at York, provides culturally and competency-based internships which prepare students to which prepare scholars to demonstrate their competency in the CSWE 9 Competencies.
+Towards preparing students for beginning generalist social work practice with individuals, families, small groups, organizations, and communities, the Practicum Education Agreement delineates York Social Work Program's expectations for professional performance behavior in Practicum.
+The Practicum Education Office is responsible for the overall administration of the Practicum program.
+The Practicum Education Office faculty and staff coordinate agencies, faculty members, students, and Practicum instructors to provide students with a valuable learning experience.
+Practicum Education, as an integral part of the Social Work Program at York, provides culturally and competency-based internships which prepare students to which prepare scholars to demonstrate their competency in the CSWE 9 Competencies.
 (Council on Social Work Education, www.cswe.org).